-From a general viewpoint, a risk is considered to be any threat to the fulfilment of the objectives set forth in the Group's Strategic Plan and its businesses.
+In general terms, any threat to the achievement of the objectives set out in the Group's Strategic Plan and those of its individual businesses is identified as a risk.

-In particular, the Group's business activities, and therefore also the proper execution of its strategic roadmap, are subject to risks that can be categorized as follows:
+Specifically, the activities carried out by the Group's businesses - and, therefore, the proper execution of the strategic roadmap - are subject to risks that can be grouped into the following categories:

 - a.
-Risks related to the financial and equity situation.
+Risks related to financial position and equity;

 - b.
-Strategic and operational risks.
+Strategic and operational risks;

 - c.
-ESG risks.
+ESG risks;

 - d.
-Criminal compliance risks.
+Criminal compliance risks;

 - e.
 Reputational risks.